How to Get Into Johns Hopkins Medical School

 You should be prepared for the JHU SOM admissions process to take a holistic look at your application.
 They will evaluate you not only as a student but as a person and potential doctor.

-As with anything else when applying for medical school, going above and beyond these requirements for Johns Hopkins Medical School will significantly improve your odds of admission.
+As with anything else when applying for medical school, going above and beyond these requirements for Johns Hopkins medical school will significantly improve your odds of admission.
 So be sure to think of these as minimum requirements and exceed them wherever possible!

 Johns Hopkins Medical School Application Timeline